-Trade receivables consist of a large number of customers, spread across diverse industries and geographical areas.
+Trade receivables consist of a number of customers.
 Ongoing credit evaluation is performed on the financial condition of accounts receivable.

-The Company is exposed to credit risk from one particular customer, representing approximately 97% of trade receivables at year end.
+The Company is exposed to credit risk from one particular customer, representing approximately 28% (2019: 97%) of trade receivables at year end.